Frequently asked questions

 Exceptional circumstances may include circumstances where significant new material has come to light since the matter was referred to the Ombudsman.

-After you lodge a complaint, an adviser from the IGT’s office will contact you within two (2) business days to discuss your complaint.
+After you make a complaint, an adviser from the IGT’s office will contact you within two (2) business days to discuss your complaint.
 If we require further information from you, we will ask you during that discussion.

 If we can assist you without contacting the ATO or the TPB, we will do so.
 However, we may need to contact the ATO or the TPB to obtain more information regarding your complaint and to determine how we can best assist you.
 We will keep you updated regarding our progress.